Pigouvian tax: Distortionary taxation

-Despite the recent controversy on this topic, the conclusions that can be drawn are in keeping with economic intuition.
 Environmental and revenue-raising taxes are complementary tools for achieving two different kinds of government goals: the provision of public goods with revenue-motivated taxes and the protection of environmental quality with corrective taxes.
 Indeed, the joint pursuit of these two goals through taxation can enable the government to justify doing more of each by making the optimal environmental tax higher than it would be otherwise, and by lowering the distortionary cost of financing the provision of public goods.

 Alternatives

 The Pigouvian tax is a method commonly used by governments as it has relatively low transaction costs associated with implementation.
 Other methods such as command and control regulations or subsidies assume that the government has complete knowledge of the market, which is almost never the case, and can often lead to inefficiencies and market failure through rent-seeking behavior by individuals and firms.

 Second-best optimal Pigouvian taxation (indirect taxation)

 Sometimes when the optimal Pigouvian taxation is unfeasible in practice due to technical or political reasons to directly tax the externality, policymakers might opt to tax a product related to the externality indirectly, which will be the second-best optimal solution.
 For example, to mitigate the negative externalities from emissions produced by transportation policymakers might impose taxes on gasoline rather than emissions directly.

 However, this makes everyone face different externalities due to the different number of purchases or the state of the vehicles.
 According to Knittel and Sandler's research, they found that the SBO taxes are an inefficient means of reducing vehicle emissions.
 It tends to overtax, resulting in the majority of vehicle owners paying excessive amounts.